 Chop enough roasted and salted macadamia nuts until you have one cup total.

-Preheat oven to 325˚F. Grease and flour a 12-cup bundt pan.
+Preheat your oven to 325˚F. Grease and flour a 12-cup bundt pan.
+Tap it on the counter and discard any excess flour.

 Step 2 – Make Batter

-In the bowl of a stand mixer with a paddle attachment, beat butter and cream cheese together on medium speed until creamy.
-This should take about 2-3 minutes.
+In the bowl of a stand mixer with a paddle attachment, beat the butter and cream cheese together on medium speed until creamy.
+This should take about 2 to 3 minutes.

 Gradually add the granulated sugar, beating on medium speed until light and fluffy.
-This should take about 5-7 minutes.
+This should take about 5 to 7 minutes.

-Beat in one egg at a time, beating until combined between each addition.
+Beat in one egg at a time, beating until combined after each addition.

 Add half of the all-purpose flour, and beat until just combined on low speed.
 Beat in the milk until just combined.
 Add the remaining flour and beat until just combined.